• Skip to main content

 For example, you may suffer from shortness of breath and severe fatigue due to the lack of oxygen reaching your heart.
 Your doctor may limit you to lifting no more than 10 pounds and to standing or walking no more than 1 hour in an 8-hour shift.
 This can demonstrate the ways in which your ability to work is compromised because of your coronary artery disease.

-A Cherry Hill disability benefits attorney can help you assemble the proper documentation, ensuring that you are meeting the definition of disability under the terms of your policy.
+A disability benefits attorney can help you assemble the proper documentation, ensuring that you are meeting the definition of disability under the terms of your policy.
 Your lawyer can also monitor your claim, and then advocate for you throughout the process — including filing an appeal for you if your claim is wrongfully denied.

 Want to Learn More?
 Contact Us for a Free Disability Claim Review